Bikeman868/OwinFramework.Pages/README.md

 functionallity needed by many applications - for example a website navigation menu with breadcrumbs.

-The key to integrating third party solutions into your application is the Package mechanism.
-The Package mechanism allows you do deploy and install a collection of Pages, Layouts, Regions and Components that share a namespace.
+The key to integrating third party libraries into your application is the Package mechanism.
+The Package mechanism allows you do deploy and install a collection of Pages, Layouts, Regions, Components and Services that share a namespace.
 When these are integrated into an application the application developer can choose the namesace for each package to avoid naming conflicts.